 Where can I find more information about holoprosencephaly?

 Information may be available from the following resources:

 March of Dimes

 National Human Genome Research Institute

 National Organization for Rare Disorders (NORD)

-The ARC of the United States
+The Arc of the United States

 The information in this document is for general educational purposes only.
 It is not intended to substitute for personalized professional advice.
-Although the information was obtained from sources believed to be reliable, MedLink Corporation, its representatives, and the providers of the information do not guarantee its accuracy and disclaim responsibility for adverse consequences resulting from its use.
+Although the information was obtained from sources believed to be reliable, MedLink, its representatives, and the providers of the information do not guarantee its accuracy and disclaim responsibility for adverse consequences resulting from its use.
 For further information, consult a physician and the organization referred to herein.